lightning-goats/cyberherd_extension/cyberherd_explanation.md

 - **Zap priority**: Zaps always displace repost/reaction-only members first before competing with other zaps
 - **Repost headbutting**: Reposts (kind 6) can displace repost-only or reaction-only members (amount=0)
 - **Reaction limitation**: Reactions (kind 7) cannot headbutt - can only join when open slots available
-- **Kind 6/7 allocation**: The 1% bonus pool is split evenly among all members with kind 6 or 7 events (or both)
+- **Kind 6/7 allocation**: The 1% bonus pool is split evenly among all members with kind 6 OR 7 events.
+Having both does not double the bonus
 - **Zapper bonus**: Members with zaps AND kind 6/7 events receive proportional zap share PLUS their share of 1% bonus
 - **Headbutt consequences**: Getting headbutted resets your accumulated payout score to zero
 - **Feeder-triggered payouts**: Payments sent when feeder activates (threshold configurable, typically ~850 sats), not immediately
-- **90/10 split**: 90% feeds goats, 10% distributed among CyberHerd members (99% of member allocation zap-based, 1% kind 6/7 bonus)
+- **90/10 split**: 90% feeds goats, 10% distributed among CyberHerd members (9% of member allocation zap-based, 1% kind 6/7 shared bonus)